 Section 9.
-This act becomes effective only if the sum of twenty-five thousand dollars (\$25,000) for the 1999-2000 fiscal year is appropriated from the General Fund to the State Board of Elections for the purpose of meeting its additional responsibilities under Sections 2, 3, 5, and 6 of this act.
-This act does not obligate the General Assembly to appropriate funds.
+Of the funds appropriated to the State Board of Elections for the 1999-2000 fiscal year, the State Board of Elections may use up to the sum of twentyfive thousand dollars (\$25,000) for the purpose of meeting its additional responsibilities under Sections 2, 3, 5, and 6 of this act.